Supreme Court allows DOGE team to access Social Security systems with data on millions of Americans

-WASHINGTON — (AP) — The Supreme Court handed the Trump administration two victories Friday in cases involving the Department of Government Efficiency, including giving it access to Social Security systems containing personal data on millions of Americans.
+WASHINGTON — The Supreme Court cleared the way Friday for the Department of Government Efficiency to access Social Security systems containing personal data on millions of Americans.

-The justices also separately reined in orders seeking transparency at DOGE, the team once led by billionaire Elon Musk.

 The agency holds sensitive data on nearly everyone in the country, including school records, salary details and medical information.